Cacophobia is surprisingly common and debilitating.

-And its the same with phobia of things that are ugly.
+And its the same with phobia of ugly things.
 Sometimes just a passing thought of ugliness can set off a panic attack.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like cacophobia (which is in fact the formal diagnostic term for phobia of things that are ugly) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like cacophobia (which is in fact the formal diagnostic term for phobia of ugly things) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including cacophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of phobia of things that are ugly makes it even more difficult.
+The presence of actual physical symptoms of phobia of ugly things makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with cacophobia simply learn to avoid the ugliness situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully phobia of things that are ugly can now be overcome quickly and easily if you choose the right approach.
+Mercifully phobia of ugly things can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Things that are Ugly can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Ugly Things can be overcome

 Do you get the shakes when you think about ugliness?
 Do you feel queasy, or light-headed?
 Does your mouth go dry, does your head spin, or does your face go red or sweaty?
 Do you feel sick or out of control?
-Learn about these and the many other symptoms of phobia of things that are ugly.
+Learn about these and the many other symptoms of phobia of ugly things.

 About the Fear

-The actual feelings of Phobia of Things that are Ugly are extremely common.
+The actual feelings of Phobia of Ugly Things are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.